Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2022-11-03-E-Cigarette-Battery-Eliminator.markdown

 #### 13350 Battery recovered from e-cigarette
 {:data-align="center"}

-#### 3.7V 9V 5V 2A Adjustable Step Up 18650 Lithium Battery Charging Discharge Integrated Module
+#### Lithium Battery Charging Discharge Integrated Module

 ![Battery Control Module](:Module1.jpg){:data-align="center"}

+#### Module
+{:data-align="center"}

-The Module shown above is readily available on aliExpress,
+The Module shown above is readily available on AliExpress, it takes the nominal 3.7V from a battery, and can provide from 4.5V up to 12V output, stated output current is 2A.

-As the circuit/battery is permanently in circuit, an on/off switch is required, to maintain the battery power.
+As the circuit/battery is permanently in circuit, an on/off switch is required, to maintain the battery capacity.

 Two example installations are shown, for a Brother label printer, and a cheap Chinese multimeter.